HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 Some apps need to authenticate the end-user.
 This can be accomplished by requesting the scope `openid`.
 When the `openid` scope is requested, apps can also request the `fhirUser` scope to obtain a FHIR resource representation of the current user.
+Single sign-on support with `fhirUser` requires that users can be represented as FHIR resources.
 If the EHR cannot represent the user with a FHIR resource, it cannot support the `fhirUser` scope.

 When these scopes are requested (and the request is granted), the app will receive an [`id_token`](http://openid.net/specs/openid-connect-core-1_0.html#CodeIDToken)